 My 5 picks for summer day trips from London are:

 I’ve taken all these trips, and can recommend them from my own personal experience.
-There’s a lot more about day trips in Frommer’s Best Day Trips from London, too.
+There’s a lot more about day trips in the beautiful book Escape London: Days Out within Easy Reach of London.
 You can get it here.

 Brighton is at its best in warm weather, and on summer days it’s easy to hop on a train in London and head south.
 From the expansive beach to the pleasure pier, there’s a lot to do on a sunny day in Brighton.
 I love wandering through The Lanes and North Laine for a bit of shopping, too.

 Oxford is one of the best day trips from London in any season, but it’s great in summer.
 For one, there’s punting.
 Flat-bottomed boats are a great way to get around the waterways on hot days.
 Add to that the backdrop of blue sky behind the university’s stunning buildings, and it makes a perfect day out in the warmer months.

 Nearby in Oxfordshire, Henley-on-Thames is another of the loveliest summer day trips from London.
 I love going for the annual Henley Royal Regatta, but even on quieter days this riverside town is the perfect place for afternoon tea and a wander along the water.

 Whitstable is the ideal summer day trip for food lovers.
 The coastal town in Kent is famous for its shellfish, and the annual Whitstable Oyster Festival is a great excuse for a visit.
 But it’s worth venturing there at other times, too, whether for a trip to the beach or a seafood feast at one of the local restaurants.